Lane Pryce: Embezzlement and death

-Cooper discovers the forged cheque when he looks through unopened account statements.
+Bert discovers the forged cheque when he looks through unopened account statements.
 Bert confronts Don about the bonus paid to Lane when the partners had decided not to take bonuses.
 Don tells Bert that he will handle it but omits that he did not sign the cheque.
-Don confronts Lane.
-Lane tries to lie his way out of it before he admits to embezzlement.
+When Don confronts Lane, Lane tries to lie his way out of it before he is forced to admit the truth.
 Don tells him that he should have told him.
-Erupting with anger, Lane says that he could not bear the shame of asking for a loan and has never been adequately compensated for his contribution to the agency and feels owed and entitled to the money and meant it to be a two-week loan but was frustrated by the announcement that the partners would not receive bonuses and then makes a snide remark about Don's jet-set lifestyle and tries to justify his own fraudulent actions.
-Don has lost all trust in him.
-Don says that he will cover the $7,500 himself and not tell the police or the other partners but that Lane is fired and gives Lane the weekend to "think of an elegant exit" and resign on Monday.
-Don offers comfort and says that Lane can start again somewhere else.
+Erupting with anger, Lane says that he could not bear the shame of asking for a loan, and has never been adequately compensated for his contribution to the agency.
+He feels owed and entitled to the money and meant it to be a two-week loan, but was frustrated by the announcement that the partners would not receive bonuses.
+He then makes a snide remark about Don's jet-set lifestyle, and tries to justify his own fraudulent actions.
+Don, however, has lost all trust in him.
+He agrees to cover the $7,500 himself and not tell the police or the other partners, but informs Lane that he is fired, and gives him the weekend to "think of an elegant exit" before handing in his resignation on Monday.
+Don offers comfort and assures Lane that he can start again somewhere else.
 Being fired will not cancel Lane’s share in the company but will lose him his visa.
 He will have to return to the UK.
 On his way out of the office, Lane makes a lewd sexual remark to the “newly-wealthy" Joan.
 She was talking about her vacation plans to celebrate her new partnership.
 He seems grimly happy when she responds with muted anger.